Understanding Methamphetamine Abuse and Addiction

 Hallucinations (hearing and seeing things that aren’t there).

 In many cases your health care provider can help.
-Or, check your phone book for mental health centers and drug treatment programs.
+Or, check your phone book or the Internet for mental health centers and drug treatment programs.
 You can also try the resources below.